Skip to main content

 Ouch!
 Isn’t this just “You’re doing it wrong, the Catholic saint edition?”

 Actually, no. It is true he didn’t sugarcoat things.
 But unlike today’s clickbait culture, his intent was not to tear us down but to challenge us to strive for the life God intended for us.
-St. Josemaría’
+St. Josemaría’s motto was “Nunc coepi! — now I begin!”
+It is a hopeful, joyful, and a little rowdy cheer to start again and again and again.
+It’s not about perfection; it’s about striving for it.

-As I have been thinking about this (and hoping no one comes at me saying, “You’re doing it wrong), I have also had a Scripture pop into my mind:
+As I have been thinking about this (and hoping no one comes at me saying, “You’re doing it wrong"), I have also had a Scripture pop into my mind:

 But I shall show you a still more excellent way.
 (1 Corinthians 12:31)